 Many accidents have been reported since the company has unveiled their autopilot mode.
 With these accidents lawsuits have followed but seldom was there a victory for the plaintiff as the defendant (Tesla) was able to show the drivers were over relying on the autopilot features.

-Most accidents that have been reported have been due to the driver being negligent towards their surroundings at the time of the accident.
+Most accidents that have been reported have been due to distracted driving at the time of the accident.
 Essentially, Tesla can show when and how often they had their hands on the steering wheel during autopilot mode.
 Showing they had only placed their hands on the steering wheel before their accident for less than 10% of the duration of the trip proves it wasn’t the Tesla’s fault as Tesla has said multiple times,

 Autopilot is intended for use with a fully attentive driver, who has their hands on the wheel and is prepared to take over at any given time.Tesla.com